CommandTech/2025-GompeiScout/README.md

 Visual Studio can be found at: https://visualstudio.microsoft.com/

-Database using SQLite and SQL Server Management Studio
+Database using SQL Server Express and SQL Server Management Studio

-SQL Server Management Studio can be found at: https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16#download-ssms
+SQL Server Management Studio can be found at: https://aka.ms/ssmsfullsetup

+SQL Server Express can be found at: https://go.microsoft.com/fwlink/p/?linkid=2216019&clcid=0x409&culture=en-us&country=us

 Match Preview Report and data visualization using React on our website